 Please review this explanation on the purpose for this section before reading the information here.

 William Chandler purchased some mummies from Egypt and took them on a tour in the United States.
 With the mummies were a few scrolls with Egyptian writing.
+His tour came to Kirtland, Ohio in 1835 where the scrolls got the attention of Joseph Smith.
 Joseph purchased these for an amount equivalent to about $30,000 in today’s dollars.
 Joseph claimed these scrolls had the writings of the Book of Abraham and Book of Joseph (son of Jacob/Israel).
 He translated the Book of Abraham and published it in 1838.
 The Book of Joseph was never finished.
 The Book of Abraham translation came at a time that Joseph was really big into language study.
 He was very interested in Egyptian.
 The Rosetta Stone was found in 1799, which enabled scholars to eventually piece together the logic to start translating Egyptian and now modern scholars can translate Egyptian.
 But in Joseph’s time, it was still a mysterious language that was considered untranslatable by scholarly techniques.
 The scroll that Joseph used to translate the Book of Abraham was found in a museum in 1966.
 The translation shows that it was a common funerary text that Egyptian nobles were buried with, giving instructions and requests to the Gods for the dead person in the afterlife.
 It had nothing to do with Abraham.
 It was called The Book of Hoth and dated to about 200 BC.
 Abraham would have lived about 2,000 BC.

-Joseph Smith started the Kirtland Egyptian Papers, project in 1834 when he began translating the Book of Abraham.
+Joseph Smith started the Kirtland Egyptian Papers project in 1835 when he began translating the Book of Abraham.
 This was essentially an attempt to crack Egyptian using the revelatory process, creating an Egyptian/English dictionary.
 This is a fascinating look into the process Joseph used to try to understand Egyptian.
-This section is longer than others, mostly because I find it very interesting personally.

 Historians and analysts have taken the KEP from Joseph’s records and the scroll as found in 1966 and piece together Joseph’s process of translation.